ShawnDriscoll/Traveller-RPG-SectorGen/README.rst

 * v0.2.1b

+  A CSV to WBS converter is included for creating H&E WBS formatted files.

   Chance of Super-Earths being generated.
 This Traveller 5 rule was previously removed, but then put back in as an option.

 * v0.2.0b